idea-fasoc/fasoc/generators/ldo-gen/README.md

     ```

     __model_lib__
-    - Folder path containing the `ldo.model` file.
+    - Folder path containing the `ldoModel.json` file.

     __sram_2kb_lib__
     - This parameter is not required for ldo-gen tool.